DevOpsPlatform/Intro/Phase-1-Plan.md

 6. Tomcat Intro & main features.

+7. Linux Intro & important commands.

-7. Phase-1.1
+8. Phase-1.1

-8. Phase-1.2
+9. Phase-1.2

-9. Phase-1.3
+10. Phase-1.3

-10. Responsibilities of DevOps team with the tool Maven.

-11. Responsibilities of DevOps team with the tool GitHub.
+11. Responsibilities of DevOps team with the tool Maven.

-12. Responsibilities of DevOps team with the tool Jenkins.
+12. Responsibilities of DevOps team with the tool GitHub.

-13. Responsibilities of DevOps team with the tool Tomcat.
+13. Responsibilities of DevOps team with the tool Jenkins.

 14. Responsibilities of DevOps team with the tool Tomcat.

+15. Responsibilities of DevOps team with the tool Tomcat.

-15. Phase-1-Examples.
+16. Phase-1-Examples.
 (CI/CD piepline with BlueOcean plugin, Maven release, Jenkins pipeline script for CI/CD etc)